In Part 1 of this series we considered the problem of reinvention, the unstructured nature of information, and the role of metadata.

 If search is the way to maximize Findability ("I know it's there"), then perhaps good category assignation is the way to promote Discoverability, where users uncover new content ("I didn't know we did that").4

-In this post we've presented a short overview of concepts that effect findability and information management in the corporate workplace.
+In this post we've presented a short overview of concepts that affect findability and information management in the corporate workplace.
 Much has been left out: auto-classification, semantic search, and content enrichment are just a few examples.

-The summary of it all is that the elimination of (unintended) reinvention is key to Quality because it minimises the wastes of rework and maximises the benefits of re-use.
+The summary of it all is that the elimination of (unintended) reinvention is key to Quality because it minimises the waste of rework and maximises the benefits of re-use.
 A big factor in avoiding reinvention is Process, and 'the right information at the right time' underpins good processes.
 This is where navigation (e.g. folders / categories), metadata, and enterprise search play their parts.

 When you are next asked to prepare a company for a quality audit you can apply some of these concepts to the IM strategy they present to you.
 If the information is kept on a shared network drive, then you know it will lack metadata, automated version control, and be hard to search.
 If a company has merely copied the shared drive directory structure to the document management system, watch out for content hidden in deep folders (especially if there is no search to rescue the situation).
 If everything is kept in a free file-sharing site with a flat structure and shared links are used to 'remember' where it is, then it will lack control, folders, metadata, and (maybe) the ability to search efficiently.